 ED-579.
-MEDIA DESIGN Credits: 3
+MEDIA DESIGN

 This course is designed to give specific and realistic examples of how different types of media and instructional technology can complement each other in the computer age classroom.
 Emphasis will be given to the design and production of instructional materials using text, video, audio, and computer based and photographic formats for use in both distance learning and traditional classrooms.
-Required for Instructional Technology Program.